Finish Max Chalkboard Paint

 I didn’t quite “gut” it, but I did remove most of it to organize it better.
 See that arrow pointing to the cabinet doors?
 They’ve been there for awhile.
 I gathered them.
 All the cabinet doors were in pairs, with the exception of the tallest armoire door.
 It is the mate to my chalkboard in the kitchen.

 You can see it laying on the top, with all the smaller ones underneath.
-I gathered all the supplies I normally use when paint spraying: my beloved Command Max, now called HomeRight Finish Max Fine Finish Sprayer, a ladle, and bowl (with water), a mesh strainer, a paint brush (just in case I get a run) and a respirator mask.
+I gathered all the supplies I normally use when paint spraying: my beloved Command Max, now called HomeRight Finish Max Fine Finish Sprayer, a ladle, and bowl (with water), a Mesh Paint Strainer , a paint brush (just in case I get a run) and a respirator mask.

 I ready my booth.
 I hung plastic with a staple gun.
 I use scrap 2×2’s to hold the plastic down.
 Note the pallet is on top of the plastic.
 You can’t see them, but I use the scrap boards on all 4 sides of the plastic.
 There is a lot of air moving around when you use a paint sprayer.